anti-racist-kid/the-anti-racist-kid/README.md

-# What Is  Racism chapter 1.
+# What Is  Racism?
+## Chapter 1
 What is race?
 Good question!
-When you hear the word race, you think of a car racing.
-But the one we are talking about is sader, and scarier. the only parts of race is as you might know of slavery or segregation.
-But race is a bit worse!
-See the pictures of Police using tear gas and black lives mater protesters.
+When you hear the word "race," you might think of a car racing.
+But the meaning of race that we are talking about is sadder--and scarier. race started out with skin coller that divides people based on the color of their skin.
+It is not bsed on science.
+In the past, in our country, they had signs that would say things like "no dogs, Black people, or Italians" and "We want white people in this white country."
+The pieces of the racism puzzle you might have heard  of are slavery or segregation.
+Racism is hurtful!
+See the pictures of police using tear gas and Black Lives Mater protesters.

 <img style="width:50%" src="https://live.staticflickr.com/65535/49940105503_304ecfbbe3_b.jpg">